What is Child Parent Psychotherapy (CPP)?

 Training and Certification

-If you are interested in joining the Child Parent Psychotherapy Clinical Training Program, please use the button below to get in touch.
+If you are interested in joining the Child Parent Psychotherapy Clinical Training Program, please contact us.

 Please visit the NM CYFD Infant and Early Childhood Mental Health Services Page for a full list of resources and other information about New Mexico’s Infant Mental Health and Child Parent Psychotherapy Program.

 There are also books available on a limited basis to provider agencies participating in the New Mexico CYFD Infant Mental Health CPP Community of Practice, clinician training program.
 Please visit the IMH Book Request Page and fill out the form there to request materials.